facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphid_Component.md

 All the configuration can be found in the component's ***src/index.tsx*** file.
 </div>

-When making the call to the widget there is a series of parameters that must be included.
+When making the call to the component there is a series of parameters that must be included.
 They will be briefly discussed below.

 ### 3.1 resourcesPath

 **type:** *string*

-Sets the name of the resource file that the widget will use for its graphical configuration.
+Sets the name of the resource file that the component will use for its graphical configuration.
 This file is customisable and is located in the plugin in the ***src/main/assets*** folder for ***Android*** and in the
 ***ios/Frameworks*** and Resources folder for ***iOS***.
 Its installation is